-Kotgarh, the place which was once called Gurukot, has a very strong association with an American in Khadi (Satyananda Stokes), who at the age of 22 crossed seven seas to finally settle down in this small Himalayan village and gave a beautiful and sweet gift of love called “Apple” to the local inhabitants.
-First Apple growing area in Himachal Pradesh, Kotgarh has many places worth visiting.
-Kotgarh is also famous for its cultural heritage; you can see local people in traditional attire, which adds to unique identity of the region.
+The first apple growing area in Himachal Pradesh, Kotgarh has many places worth visiting.
+Kotgarh is famous for its cultural heritage; you can see local people in traditional attire, which adds to unique identity of the region.

-– Thanedar, a little village-town tucked away in the Shimla hills, is just over 15 kilometers away from the national highway that heads towards the Indian-Tibet border.
+A little village-town tucked away in the Shimla hills, Kotgarh is just about 15 kilometers away from the national highway that heads towards the Indian-Tibet border.
 It was established as a cantonment by British soldiers in the early 1800s and before that it was a land that belonged to the Gurkhas.

 Places to Visit:

 A great hike for the adventurous, otherwise accessible by vehicle via a narrow road that starts off from Narkanda just a few kilometers away.
 Known for its breathtaking views of the Himalayan ranges.
 Especially popular in May, when locals come to celebrate the Hatu Spring Fair.

 Starting out just west of Mt.
 Kailash in western Tibet, it’s the longest of the five tributaries of the Indus river.
 Its cannoned landscape provides a beautiful backdrop for kayakers and rafters alike.

 A remnant of gothic architecture built in 1872.
 Made famous by the story “Plain Tales from the Hills” by Rudyard Kipling, which was based on this church.